m3g/JuliaNotes.jl/docs/src/workflow.md

 which may also take some time (it it well possible that the packages don't get precompiled, again, on this first `using`, but sometimes they are because of dependency version updates).

+That's all for the installation part.

+#### Using the environment

-That's all.
-You can quite Julia, and let us move to the directory of the working script:
+You can quit Julia, and let us move to the directory of the working script:
 ```bash
 cd ~/Documents/mytestscript
 ```